Why sleep is important for your health

 Saying that "sleep is for the weak" is a misleading statement.
 Here are a few valid and scientifically proven reasons why sleep is such an essential part of our lives.

-Did you know that one-third of American is not sleeping well on a regular basis?
+Did you know that one-third of Americans are not sleeping well on a regular basis?
 Getting a good night's sleep is essential for resting the body and mind and healing injuries.

 When we're sleeping, we remove waste at a faster rate than while we're awake.
 In fact, the benefits of sleep are countless.

 Sleeping is a way of balancing all functions of our organism and works like a vaccine.

 Healthy sleep habits result in the development of stronger and more efficient immunity shields against illnesses and diseases.

 Sleep restores the muscular, nervous, skeletal, immune, respiratory, digestive, endocrine, and cardiovascular systems.

 It not only improves your mood and makes you feel better, but it also strengthens and consolidates your memory and increases your physical performance.